Cloudy Water Cloudy Water — How to Clear Cloudy Milky Pool Water After Opening

 Boost Your Chlorine

-For cloudy water that's not green, you'll typically want to raise your free chlorine to around 10-12 ppm initially.
+For cloudy water that's not green, you'll typically want to raise your free chlorine to the shock level for your CYA (about 40% of your CYA).
 This higher level helps oxidize the organic matter causing the cloudiness.
-Our chlorine dosing calculator can help you determine the exact amount needed based on your pool size and current levels.
+Our chlorine dosing calculator can help you determine a good estimate of the amount needed based on your pool size and current levels.

 Maximize Your Filtration